 In this blog post, we investigate how relentless deforestation, habitat encroachment, wildlife trade, consumption of animals, and increasing urban population density gave rise to pandemics like COVID-19, and why environmental policy over the next few years will have major implications for public health.

-The coronavirus outbreak is overwhelming global health services, which means access to unrelated medical care, such as sexual and reproductive health services, is restricted.
+The coronavirus outbreak is overwhelming global health services, which means access to unrelated medical care, such as sexual and reproductive health services, is restricted, leading to more unwanted pregnancies and preventable maternal mortality.
 In addition, as people are forced to stay at home, the incidence of domestic violence increases and it is usually women who have to shoulder most of the extra unpaid care work caused by lockdowns.
-Here are some resources that shed light on these issues and what must be done to address them:
+Below are some resources that shed light on these issues and what must be done to address them.
+We will keep updating this list with the latest reports.